imakewebthings/tinyquestion/README.md

 - **TWITTER_CALLBACK_URL**: URL that Twitter redirects back to after successful authentication.
 This needs to point to the absolute URL for the `/auth/twitter/callback/` path.

 These config options may be specified in the `config.json` file mentioned in the setup above, through environment variables, or through arguments passed node at startup.

+## Tests

+Tests can be run with the Testem test runner in TDD mode using `npm run tdd` or in TAP-output CI mode using `npm test`.

 ## License